 London’s fintech space is booming — having raised over $2bn last year — but it’s still something of an exclusive club.
 Over 60% of the venture capital raised in the UK in 2018 was concentrated into just 22 companies according to Dealroom, leaving hundreds in the shadows.

 To shed light on the breakout stars of the future, we’ve pulled together a list of promising, early-stage fintech startups.
-These companies have each raised less than £35m, and are focused on consumer-facing finance apps, insurtech and payments services, targeting the savings-averse, cautious home-buyers and insurance-shy.
+These companies have all raised less than £35m and are limited to consumer-facing finance apps, insurtech or payments services.
+Their aims stretch from helping cautious home-buyers to targeting insurance-weary, savings-scarce millennials.

 We’re a tough crowd to impress but the following startups display the clear hallmarks of companies that can one day lead Britain’s brimming fintech scene.
 Each showed clear value propositions, low copy-cat risk and convincing founding teams — and all of whom Sifted personally interviewed.
 We also note their shortcomings and space for improvement.
 It’s time to bring them out from under the radar.